threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 > _Please note that FreeTFT does not hold any commercial value and is not meant to be used for a trading cryptocurrency._

-### Log in onto the Marketplace 2.2
+### Log in onto TF Grid Demo

-Log into [TF Grid Demo Testnet 2.2](https://marketplace-testnet.grid.tf/) by using your 3Bot ID, via 3Bot connect app.
+Log into [TF Grid Demo](https://demo.grid.tf/) by using your 3Bot ID, via 3Bot connect app.
-Please go to [**Marketplace Log in Tutorial**](getting_started_marketplace.md) to see the detailed instruction on how to log into the Marketplace.
+Please go to [**TF Grid Demo Log in Tutorial**](getting_started_marketplace.md) to see the detailed instruction on how to log into the Marketplace.

-### Create a Capacity Pool

-To deploy a solution on top of the Grid, you would need to purchase some capacity.
-You need to first create a 'Capacity Pool' in order to reserve / order IT capacity from the available farms.

-Please go to [**Capacity Pool Tutorial**](it_capacity.md) to see the detailed introduction on the Capacity Pools and the instruction on how to create one for your solutions.

-### Deploy your first __Network & Install Wireguard__

-Any solution you choose to deploy on top of the TF Grid will need the prior provisioning of an overlay network in order to reach a successful deployment.

-Please go to [**First Network Deployment Tutorial**](getting_started_marketplace.md) to see the detailed instruction on how to create your first overlay network on top of the Threefold Grid.

-### Get a __3Bot Server__
+### Get a __3Bot__

-At last but not least, you will need to get a 3Bot Server to start deploying your solutions on top of th TF Grid.
-3Bot server comes with a system administrator panel, which is a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the Threefold Grid.
+If you would like to deploy your own cloud infrastructure instead, you will need to get a 3Bot to start deploying your solutions on top of th TF Grid.
+3Bot comes with a system administrator panel, which is a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the Threefold Grid.

-Please go to [**Hosted 3Bot Tutorial**](getting_started_3bot.md) to see the detailed instruction on how to get a 3Bot Server and launch your own 3Bot System Administrator Panel.
+Please go to [**3Bot Tutorial**](getting_started_3bot.md) to see the detailed instruction on how to get a 3Bot Server and launch your own 3Bot System Administrator Panel.